 What they do recommend is a wire brush and soapy water.
 Really?

-That might have been a little harsh, but who has time to do that?
-It makes me tired just thinking about.
+Honestly, who has the energy to get on your hands and knees with a wire brush and scrub and scrub for days?
+It makes me tired just thinking about it.
 Maybe I should blame the floor guy that did a sub par job in cleaning up his mess. 🙁 Either way, it wouldn’t help the problem at hand.

 That being said, I wouldn’t pour acetone in a bucket and mop the floor (although it would be clean once and for all, lol), but I think a little here and there to pull up the tough grime is ok.

 Once again, I’m not a professional flooring guru so take my advice at your own risk. 🙂

 SHOP A FEW ACETONE PRODUCTS BELOW:

 I hope you’ve found this post useful.
 If so, I would love for you to Pin the image above to save for later.